risc0/risc0/website/api_versioned_docs/version-2.0.0/generating-proofs/local-proving.md

 > TIP: In cases where memory is constrained (i.e. less than 10 GB is available), it may be necessary to change the [segment size limit][segment-limit-docs].
 > You can find information about expected memory consumption on our [benchmarks page][datasheet].

-> NOTE: When run for the first time, the GPU (e.g. Metal or CUDA) kernels may need to be JIT compiled.
+> NOTE: When run for the first time, the GPU (e.g. CUDA) kernels may need to be JIT compiled.
 > This can take a few minutes, but should only happen once.

 ### CPU